bart-kroon/TM1/doc/CONTRIBUTING.md

 # Contributing

 Contributions are expected to be in the form of merge requests to the [MPEG-internal repository](http://mpegx.int-evry.fr/software/MPEG/MIV/RS/TM1.git).
-The [public repository](https://gitlab.com/mpeg-i-visual/tmiv.git) is a mirror of the internal repository's `master` branch.
+The [public repository](https://gitlab.com/mpeg-i-visual/tmiv.git) is a mirror of the internal repository's `main` branch.

 ## Testing